-Rejection
+Rejection Tango

-As his entanglement grew, Max began to experience nuances of life in the enticing shadows of Tango.
+As his entanglement grew, Max began experiencing nuances of life in the enticing shadows of Tango.
 At a loose end one evening, attending a microbiology conference in San Diego, Max found himself waiting for Haile, the Ethiopian cab driver who’d driven him to a milonga the night before.
 Behind him, across a mini-mall parking lot and next to the Bull and Eagle Pub and Grill, discreet landscape lights illuminated the TuTu Tango studio.
 Tango songs diffused agreeably into the sultry night air, and silhouetted couples traversed the lightly curtained plate-glass windows.
 A lone tanguero sat smoking by the front door, enveloped in the aromatic embrace of Gauloises and Sensimilla.
 Max paced back and forth, scanning the highway for his errant cab; there were few cars out this late, and certainly no cabs.
 To return to the milonga, so recently abandoned, was out of the question.
-His confidence had been sapped by one-too-many failed cabeceos, and the realization that couples were not switching partners after each tanda, but returning to their own little tables and glasses of wine.
+His confidence had been sapped by one-too-many failed cabeceos and by realizing that couples were not switching partners after each tanda, but returning to their own little tables and glasses of wine.
 One or two women, who had previously flown across the dance floor with fine-tuned elegant abandon, underwent mysterious lead-footed transformations when dancing with Max.
 A crowning indignity was conferred by a kindly fellow who told Max his wife would dance with him, if he liked.
 Max fled.

 A car pulled up beside him and the window slid down.
 The driver flashed a salesman’s grin and raised a hand in greeting.